Theory of Operation

 // *** function calls ***

-sdsRecPlayInit(NULL); // init SDS Recorder/Player
+sdsInit(NULL); // init SDS

 :

-// open data stream for recording
+// open data stream for writing (recording)

-accel_id = sdsRecOpen("Accel", accel_buf, sizeof(accel_buf));
+accel_id = sdsOpen("Accel", sdsModeWrite, accel_buf, sizeof(accel_buf));

 :

-timestamp = osKernelGetTickCount();
+timeslot = osKernelGetTickCount();

-n = sdsRecWrite(accel_id, timestamp, accelerometer, sizeof(accelerometer));
+n = sdsWrite(accel_id, timeslot, accelerometer, sizeof(accelerometer));

 if (n != sizeof(accelerometer)) {